Research Review: Fat Burning

 Results: Just to show the individual differences when it comes to training, some women lost up to 6.5 pounds of fat mass.
 Pretty awesome, right?
 We’re not talking just scale weight here, but all those 6.5 pounds came from bodyfat stores.
 Shockingly, some women gained weight – even up to 5.5 pounds!
 Remember that RQ thing?
 Regardless of how many calories were burned through exercise, the subjects that had the greatest shift to fat burning lost the most weight.
 So some subjects worked out but didn’t manage to lose weight because they couldn’t shift their bodies into that coveted fat burning mode.

-Speaking of that training protocol: I’m not a huge fan of endurance exercise for body composition changes.
+I’m not a huge fan of endurance exercise as the main source of training.
 It would be interesting to see how people responded to a protocol of endurance training along with circuit training with weights.
-Resistance training can do things that help shift your metabolism to use fat as an energy source.

 If you want a concluding thought to things it’s this: you need to work hard at training but in order to reap the benefits you need to consider what you do outside of the gym.
 Smart choices in terms of what you put in your mouth, when and where you eat (like not in front of the TV), your sleep patterns and how much stress you place on yourself.
 Take care of your body outside of the gym and you’ll definitely turn into a fat burning machine.